GiuliaLavizzari/SciComp_python/README.md

 ## profiling exercise
 To test `cProfile` I took the script I had translated to numba in Lecture 7, slightly modifying the function (without numba!).
 I tried adding some dummy method for slowing down the scrip, e.g. a print, and checked the different outcome of the profiling.
 Everything was then displayed through snakeviz.
 Some screenshots are available in the dedicated README of Lecture 8.

+## pytest
+I choose to investigate the implementation of tests in a large-scale library, specifically focusing on `numpy` and `numpy.random`.
+A summary can be found in the dedicated readme of Lecture 8.